Where is Area Code 409?

 History of the 409 Area Code

-The 409 area code was introduced in 1983 to meet the growing communication needs within southeastern Texas.
+The 409 area code was introduced in 1983 under the North American Numbering Plan (NANP) to meet the growing communication needs within southeastern Texas.
 Initially, local calls in the area were served by a different area code, but rapid regional growth in population, industry, and overall telephone usage prompted the establishment of 409 as an independent code.

 Over the years, due to further increases in demand for additional telephone lines, subsequent splits and overlay plans have been considered or implemented.
 Notably, several neighboring area codes—such as 936 and 979—were formed as the result of both population expansion and the proliferation of new technologies (including fax machines, pagers, and mobile phones).